 Press and hold Control key while moving from cursor from one element to the required element to capture the mouse over action for the required element.

 2. Pause Recording temporarily

-Press and hold Alt key while performing the actions in order to skip/pause recording the user actions temporarily.
-Once you are ready to resume the recording, simply depress the Alt key to resume.
+Press and hold Alt key while performing the actions to skip/pause recording the user actions temporarily.
+Once you are ready to resume the recording, depress the Alt key to resume.

 3. Scroll page

 No Actions necessary.
-While recording, scroll to the desired Element and perform the required action on the desired Element to record the scroll action as well as the Element interaction.
+While recording, scroll to the desired Element and perform the required action on the desired Element to record the scroll action and the Element interaction.

 4. Key Press

 No Actions necessary.
-While recording, you can simply press on common Keys such as Tab, Enter etc to record the key press actions as well.
+While recording, you can press on common Keys such as Tab, Enter etc, to record the key press actions.

 5. Choose option from Select Dropdowns